I've been building and tweaking with Doom for over 20 years. Here's some of the things I've built.

-WadC is a programming language for the construction of Doom levels.
+Liquorice is a Haskell embedded domain-specific language (eDSL) for the algorithmic construction of Doom maps.

 This is just a silly little palette hack, turning all but the red-range into grayscale.
 It makes the game take on a sort-of film noir feel, and the contrast with the red makes things look gorier.